jcnguyen/dotfiles/vscode/README.md

 ## Setup

 1. Verify the correct paths in the script
-2. Run Cmder as an admin
+2. Open the console as an admin
 3. Run `make setup`
 4. Install extensions (see below)

 The script creates a symbolic link of the preferences to the dotfiles in this repo.
 A copy of the preferences is saved in the `temp` folder.

-### Managing extensions
+### Manage extensions

-Keep track of the installed extensions:
+#### Keep track of installed extensions

-1. Run Cmder
+1. In a console, navigate to the `dotfiles/vscode` directory
 2. Run `make sync-extensions`

 This will generate an `extensions.txt` file.

-Install the extensions from the `extensions.txt` file:
+#### Install extensions

-1. Run Cmder
+1. In a console, navigate to the `dotfiles/vscode` directory
 2. Run `make install-extensions`

-May need to enable all extensions and then restart VS Code.
+You may need to manually enable the extensions in VS Code.